gterre/aim-test-challenge/README.md

 * Naming throughout the framework is concise for minimal documentation and readable / debuggable error messaging.
 * Tests should not contain conditionals
 * Test names should follow `$objectUnderTest_$state_$expectedResult`
+* All test classes are threadsafe for concurrent execution
+* Concurrency is handled through testng suite files.

 ## Technologies